7 AXIS CNC MACHINING: HIGH ACCURACY & FLEXIBILITY

 It is an articulated robot with 7 axis movement and machining capabilities.
-They are also known as 7 axis industrial robot or robot arm.
-Up until now, robot arms mainly were used for automation of different industrial processes such as product handling, welding, assembling, etc.
+They are also known as 7 axes industrial robots or robot arms.
+Up until now, robot arms mainly been used for the automation of different industrial processes such as product handling, welding, assembling, etc.

 However, there has been a recent rise in the trend of using robots for milling.
 They are very convenient and offer many unique benefits that are not achievable by regular CNC machines.

-The structure of seven Axis CNC robot is completely different than a seven-axis machining center. all 7 axes are utilized in the movement of the robot.
-And you also can achieve the additional degrees of freedom through a rotating table which further increases its productivity.
+The structure of seven Axis CNC robots is completely different than a seven-axis machining center. all 7 axes are utilized in the movement of the robot.
+And you also can achieve additional degrees of freedom through a rotating table which further increases its productivity.

 Manufacturers mount the seven-axis CNC robot on a rotating table or a rail that allows it to move from one place to another.
 The rail mechanism is very useful for dealing with massive projects such as prototyping automobiles or huge sculptures.

 The main body of the seven-axis robot arm is divided into multiple segments.
 The joints allow rotational and linear movement of these segments.
 So, the whole body can fold to reach close locations or extend to reach a point far away.

 7 axis CNC robots are capable of 360-degree rotation at multiple joints.
 So, they are incredibly flexible and are able to access any location of a part.
 Still, a turntable is installed to minimize the robot arm movement and fasten the process.